2018 Panelists :

 Jessica Hooten Wilson is an Associate Professor of Creative Writing and the Associate Director of the Honors Scholars Program at John Brown University.
-She is the author of Giving the Devil His Due: Demonic Authority in the Fiction of Flannery O’Connor and Fyodor Dostoevsky (Feb 2017).
-She also has two beautiful children, to whom she dedicates most of her time.
+She is the author of Giving the Devil His Due: Demonic Authority in the Fiction of Flannery O’Connor and Fyodor Dostoevsky; Walker Percy, Fyodor Dostoevsky, and the Search for Influence; and Reading Walker Percy’s Novels.
+She also has three beautiful children, to whom she dedicates most of her time.

 Patrick L. Connelly is an Associate Professor of History and the Chair of the History & Political Science Department at Mississippi College.
 Prior to arriving in Mississippi during the summer of 2016, Patrick served as Director of the Honors Program at Montreat College (NC), where he was awarded the David L. Parks Distinguished Professor Award in 2015.
 He received his Ph.D in History from Emory University in 2011 and specializes in modern American cultural, intellectual, and religious history.
 He is currently researching and writing on the historical vision of Walker Percy.
 He and his wife Julia have three boys and live in Clinton, Mississippi.

 H. Collin Messer is Chair and Professor of English at Grove City College in Pennsylvania, where he teaches American literature.
 A South Carolina native, Messer holds degrees from Emory University and UNC-Chapel Hill, and has published articles and book chapters on William Faulkner, Thomas Wolfe, Raymond Carver, and Walker Percy.
 He is currently working on a book-length study of Percy, in which he traces the influence of St. Augustine on Percy’s work with particular interest in the Christian existentialism of both writers.
 He and his wife, Elizabeth, have three children.